Contact Us for a Free Consultation (818) 781-1570

 It is often the case that a defendant who has been indicted in one federal jurisdiction will be taken into custody by law enforcement in a different jurisdiction.

-This can occur because the United States Marshals or other federal law enforcement such as ATF, DEA, or FBI affirmatively seek out and take the defendant into custody.
+This can occur because the United States Marshals or other federal law enforcement, such as the ATF, DEA, or FBI, affirmatively seek out and take the defendant into custody.

-It could also occur because the defendant has been arrested by local or state authorities on an unrelated matter and they notify the federal government of their possession of the defendant who has been charged in federal court.
+It could also occur because local or state authorities have arrested the defendant on an unrelated matter and they notify the federal government of their possession of the defendant who has been charged in federal court.

 In any case, when the defendant is physically arrested in one federal district for charges arising out of another federal district, the process of federal extradition must be commenced.

-Requirements and guidelines are addressed in the Uniform Criminal Extradition Act (UCEA).
-However, the UCEA is not mandatory and not all states have adopted it.
+The Uniform Criminal Extradition Act (UCEA) addresses requirements and guidelines.
+However, the UCEA is not mandatory, and not all states have adopted it.
 States that haven't adopted it have their own extradition laws that comply with the federal statute.

 Defendant's Rights During Extradition